drewf24/world-airbnb/proposal/proposal.md

     ## 1 Shared room                       90                  341
     ## 2 Private room                      45                  214
     ## 3 Entire home/apt                   42                  229

+The table shows that the median availability are 90 days for shared room, 45 days for private room, and 42 days for entire home/apartment.

 ``` r
 abnb %>%